w3c/wot/TF-TD/Tutorial.md

 There are 3 mandatory vocabularies defined within the Property:

 * Name: Name of the property
-* OutputData: Which data is associated with this property
+* OutputData: Which data type is associated with this property
-* Writeable: Is this property writeable.
+* Writeable: Is this property writeable (true/false).

+Note: If the property is writeable=true, then the property accept inputData which have the same data type as defined by the outputData.

 ### Action
 The interaction variant Action invokes actions on a Thing which may or may not result in state change (e.g., move robot, brew cup of coffee, etc).